 14 Miles: Dispatches from an Island in Alaska

-14 Miles is an experiment in short form storytelling.
-Departing from the long form documentary, our goal is to create new stories every month.
-Serious, wry, curious: we’re digging and uncovering what just might get passed by, even in an island town with only 14 miles of road from one end to the other.
+14 Miles is an experiment in short-form storytelling.
+Departing from the long-form documentary, this project will publish new stories every month.
+Serious, wry, curious: we’re digging and uncovering what might get passed by, even in a remote town with only 14 miles of road from one end to the other.

-Each piece will be between two and four minutes in length.
+Each short film will be between two and four minutes in length.
 The stories we want to share are local, but universal too.
-If 14 Miles resonates, these chapters with serious and wry moments, will come together to create a sense of place and how it connects, and at times doesn't, to the world "off the rock".
+14 Miles will share how this place connects, and at times doesn't, to the world "off the rock."

 We live in a time of dramatic change--politically, ecologically, socially, economically--changes that are well documented in the media, news, and on social media.
 But what do these things mean for everyday people?
 What do new policies, weather patterns, migration changes, gun laws, mean for smaller communities, particularly a small town in southeast Alaska and what does daily life look like now?
 We are digging and uncovering what just might get passed by, even on an island town with only 14 miles of road from one end to the other.
 Using the local stories to ask universal questions--what does it mean to live in a community?
 Who are our neighbors?
 We want to post new episodes every other week or two, exploring those questions.

 Episode 2: Giving Back We know how the last year of climate events, elections, laws, and legislation affect the country on a large scale.
 How can people find local connections and ways to give back?
 Here is one example.
 Thanks to Alaska Dave and the Salvation Army Corps.
 We're curious to hear about other examples in our community and beyond.

 On this episode of 14 Miles, we talk with former Sitka City Manager Mark Gorman about his experience in government.
 What does it mean to be a engaged in a community?
 What should a community expect of its citizens?
 These are the complicated questions we're exploring.